What’s happening when and where in the world of food: a calendar of special food days.

 To be fair, there is actually no fixed agreement on when Canning Day actually is.
 Some people celebrate it around the third week of November, just before American Thanksgiving.

 Woohoo, it's Baloney Day!
 In some American towns, the highlight of the year is Baloney Day.
+Treat yourself to a baloney sandwich today!

 The 29th of October is Oatmeal Day.
 You may wish to have oatmeal porridge for breakfast, oatmeal cookies at lunch, or use oatmeal as a crumble on a casserole at dinner.
 Or what about an oatmeal face mask?